magnetar-io/strange_matter_specification/README.md

 ### Collection

 A Collection provides a means of defining a named group of components.
 In practical terms, this serves the function of a "File" without the limitations of files.
 Typically, files "own" or contain the data defined in it.
 A collection references the data included in it.
 This is analogous to a branch in Git.
 The actual branch references the correct versions of the data it contains.
 The actual versions of the objects are all part of the Git project.
-Just like in GIT a component; can be part of multiple Collections.
+Just like in GIT a component can be part of multiple Collections.

 ### # Archetype